dcao1205/1800_202510_DTC07/README.md

 Example:
 - Add support for editing listings
+- Allow users to search for more than just book name
 - Add the ability to leave reviews on a seller's page
 - Read indicators on messages
 - Allow more school supplies than just textbooks to be sold on the site